 ArcGIS Server requires a minimum of 10 GB of available disk space to successfully install on the target system.
 Approximately 1.5 GB of the required disk space is used during the installation of this product.
 This temporary disk use will be removed at the end of the installation.

 You cannot install ArcGIS Server on a shared network directory (NFS mounted folder).
 The directory must be local on the target system.

 Temp space requirements

 By default, resources are extracted to the system /tmp directory.
-This directory must have read, write, and run permissions enabled.
+This directory must have read, write, and execute permissions enabled.
 If the required space is not available in the /tmp directory, the setup program will attempt to extract resources to the user's HOME directory.
 If the required space is not available in the user's HOME directory, the setup program will report an error indicating this problem.
 Optionally, you can specify an alternate temp location by setting the IATEMPDIR environment variable.

 The /tmp directory is also used when publishing.
 When uploading service definition (SD) files through ArcGIS Server Manager, files equal to the size of the SD file are created in the /tmp directory.
-Files are not permanently stored but deleted every hour.
+Files are not permanently stored, but deleted every hour.
 Ensure that the /tmp directory has sufficient space for individual SD files to be published in this manner.

 Default file permissions

 For security reasons, all permission types (read, write, and execute) for group and all users are turned off by default.

 File handles and processes limits